 The package release string varies by branch, but the installed php8 and php8-cli packages should resolve to the same build.

-8. Search the repository for the SAPI and extension packages required by the workload.
+8. Search the repository for any SAPI or extension package required by the application.

 Loading repository data...